-The vivid recollection of our former home, or of longpath happy days, readily causes the eyes to be suffused with tears; but here, again, the thought naturally occurs that there days will never return.
-In such cases we may be asid to sympathize with ourselves in our present, in comparison with our former, state.
+The vivid recollection of our former home, or of longpast happy days, readily causes the eyes to be suffused with tears; but here, again, the thought naturally occurs that these days will never return.
+In such cases we may be said to sympathize with ourselves in our present, in comparison with our former, state.
 Sympathy with the distresses of others, even with the imaginary distresses of a heroine in a pathetic story, for whom we feel no affection, readily excites tears.
-So does sympathy with the happrises of others, as with that of a lover, at last successful after many hard trials in a well-tool tale.
+So does sympathy with the happiness of others, as with that of a lover, at last successful after many hard trials in a well-told tale.

 Sympathy appears to constitute a separate or distinct emotion; and it is especially apt to excite the lacrymal glands.
 This holds good whether we give or receive sympathy.
 Every one must have noticed how readily children burst out crying if we pity them for some small hurt.
 With the melancholic insane, as Dr. Crichton Browne informs me, a kind word will often plunge them into unrestrained weeping.
 As soon as we express our pity for the grief of a friend, tears often come into our own eyes.
 The feeling of sympathy is commonly explained by assuming that, when we see or hear of suffering in another, the idea of suffering is called up so vividly in our own minds that we ourselves suffer.
 But this explanation is hardly sufficient, for it does not account for the intimate alliance between sympathy and affection.
 We undoubtedly sympathize far more deeply with a beloved than with an indifferent person; and the sympathy of the one gives us far more relief than that of the other.
 Yet assuredly we can sympathize with those for whom we feel no affection.
-Why suffering, when actually experienced by ourselves, excites weeping, has been discussed in a former chapter.
-With respect to joy, its natural and universal expression is largither; and with all the races of mm loud laughter leads to the secretion of teams more freely than does any other cause excepting distress.
-The suffusion of the eyes with teams, which undoubfelly occurs under great joy, though there is no langhter, can, as it seems to me, be explained through habit and association on the same principles as the effasion of tears from grief, although there is no scenamic.
-Nevertheless it is not a little remarkable that sympathy with the distresses of others should excite tears more freely than our own distress; and this certainly is the case.
-Many EXPRESSION OF LOVE, ETC.